|Pregnancy skincare and product safety

 Related topics

-Salicylic acid appears in many acne products, so the label alone does not tell the whole story.
-ACOG discusses topical salicylic acid as an acne option, but stronger treatments and peels need more caution.
+Salicylic acid appears in many acne products, so the ingredient name alone does not tell the whole story.
+ACOG discusses topical salicylic acid as an acne option, and AAD describes limited-time over-the-counter use differently from stronger acne treatments.
+The practical distinction is exposure: rinse-off, small-area, low-strength use is a different question from peels, repeated leave-on use, or large body areas.

 When does this need extra attention?

 The decision usually happens at the bathroom shelf, during an acne flare, or before a facial.
-Look for percentage, leave-on versus rinse-off, and how much skin you are treating.
+Look for percentage, leave-on versus rinse-off, how much skin you are treating, and whether the product is an at-home peel or professional service.

 Dermatology guidance treats low-strength everyday skin care differently from peels, large-area use, or repeated high-strength products.